jangho-noh/practice/README.md

 Using CtCI as a reference, will go through a chapter every 2 days.

-Try to find corresponding leetcode questions and solve the easy ones
+Try to find corresponding leetcode questions and solve the easy ones.

 MWF, review that chapter